DISRUPT (Delivering Innovative Steel ReUse ProjecT)

-The Alliance for Sustainable Building Products is pleased to lead the DISRUPT project (Delivering Innovative Steel ReUse ProjecT) which seeks to explore the innovative reuse of structural steel in construction and encourage the adoption of new circular economy business models that can help tackle the climate emergency.
+The Alliance for Sustainable Building Products is pleased to lead the DISRUPT I and II projects (Delivering Innovative Steel ReUse ProjecT) which are exploring the innovative reuse of structural steel in construction and encouraging the adoption of new circular economy business models.

 Steel is one of the most widely used and resource intensive materials used in construction.
 Although commonly recycled at end of life, the reuse of steel is minimal despite the apparent environmental, carbon and circular economy benefits.
 The high value of steel at end of life can be realised by being reused in a wide range of construction applications.